-It started at 9:00 am considering the best tide position giving us the most possible clear view.
+It started at 9:00 am considering the best tide position giving us the possible clear view.

-This time, I was taken as deep as 5-6 metres under water.
-Soon, I got used to breathing through my mouth and was utterly busy reaching out the cutest fishes, a few of which I had not even seen in auariums.
+This time, I was taken as deep as 5-6 metres underwater.
+Soon, I got used to breathing through my mouth and was utterly busy reaching out the cutest fishes, a few of which I had not even seen in aquariums.
 The most beautiful of all was the Nemo fish, with furling orange fins, staring at us as if it was welcoming the first divers of the day!

 This might also guide you well: